Dominic von Trotha Taylor, Chairman and Chief Executive Officer of iov42 tells us about their identity-centric approach with asset ownership proofs.

 When it comes to the business side of things, I think tech companies have been much less affected than traditional businesses with leases on premises, employee furloughs and so on.
 But of course, we have all been hugely affected by the isolation of working from home, the inability to see friends and work colleagues.
 I don’t know about you, but the endless meetings on Zoom and other equivalent tools can make it really hard to separate work time from home time – and that can drive stress for you and for those around you.

 But all that said, iov42 has gone through a lot of change and managed the past year pretty well – morale is high!

 I mean, even before Covid hit, our company was already very remote and supportive of working from home… So despite our team being spread across Greater London, Vienna, and Zurich, we had, and continue to have a really good working environment.
 Everyone is clear about what we’re trying to do, and there’s lots of open communication, healthy push-back, and support throughout the business.

 How do we achieve that?
 For one, we make sure to have regular meetings across the various team functions.
 We all have cross-company meets at least every fortnight.

 Besides regular meetings, we use a variety of different software to support open collaboration and high productivity.
 For example, we use Slack as a quick, general communication tool.
 We also use Miro for online whiteboard exercises, as well as a virtual office space called Spatial.
 I particularly like Spatial, because it replicates a physical office and allows you to ‘wander around.’
-Part of my management creed has always been walk around the office and casually check in with people.
+Part of my management creed has always been walking around the office and casually checking 0n people.
 For me, Spatial is as close as you can get to the real thing.

 Of course, we’re all hoping we’re going to get to the other side of Covid.
 If and when that happens, we are looking forward to travelling again, seeing each other face to face, going to conferences, and meeting customers and clients.

-Have there been any other impacts to your business over the past year?
+Have there been any other impacts on your business over the past year?

 Your final thoughts?